messaging-interop/docs/src/groups.md

 # Groups

 A group is a set of people who want to talk amongst themselves.
-Whereas the Proton data structure for a 1:1 relationship containes keys and addresses for person at the other end of the relationship, the Group Proton data structure contains the same data (keys and addresses) for all other participants.
+Whereas the Particle data structure for a 1:1 relationship containes keys and addresses for person at the other end of the relationship, the Group Particle data structure contains the same data (keys and addresses) for all other participants.
 For a Group \\(G\\), the member \\(G_c\\) would have the following data structure

 - (optional) A name for the group
 - (optional) A profile picture for the group